Long non-coding RNA: Genomic organization

-Identification software

 Translation

 There has been considerable debate about whether lncRNAs have been misannotated and do in fact encode proteins.
 Several lncRNAs have been found to in fact encode for peptides with biologically significant function.
 Ribosome profiling studies have suggested that anywhere from 40% to 90% of annotated lncRNAs are in fact translated, although there is disagreement about the correct method for analyzing ribosome profiling data.
 Additionally, it is thought that many of the peptides produced by lncRNAs may be highly unstable and without biological function.

 Conservation

-Initial studies into lncRNA conservation noted that as a class, they were enriched for conserved sequence elements, depleted in substitution and insertion/deletion rates and depleted in rare frequency variants, indicative of purifying selection maintaining lncRNA function.
-However, further investigations into vertebrate lncRNAs revealed that while lncRNAs are conserved in sequence, they are not conserved in transcription.
+The sequences of most long non-coding transcripts are not conserved, which supports the idea that most of them are spurious transcripts with no biological function.
+Initial studies into lncRNA conservation noted that some of them were enriched for conserved sequence elements, depleted in substitution and insertion/deletion rates and depleted in rare frequency variants, indicative of purifying selection maintaining lncRNA function.
+However, further investigations into vertebrate lncRNAs revealed that while some lncRNAs are conserved in sequence, they are not conserved in transcription.
 In other words, even when the sequence of a human lncRNA is conserved in another vertebrate species, there is often no transcription of a lncRNA in the orthologous genomic region.
 Some argue that these observations suggest non-functionality of the majority of lncRNAs, while others argue that they may be indicative of rapid species-specific adaptive selection.

-While the turnover of lncRNA transcription is much higher than initially expected, it is important to note that still, hundreds of lncRNAs are conserved at the sequence level.
+While most long non-coding transcripts are not conserved, it is important to note that still, hundreds of lncRNAs are conserved at the sequence level.
 There have been several attempts to delineate the different categories of selection signatures seen amongst lncRNAs including: lncRNAs with strong sequence conservation across the entire length of the gene, lncRNAs in which only a portion of the transcript (e.g. 5′ end, splice sites) is conserved, and lncRNAs that are transcribed from syntenic regions of the genome but have no recognizable sequence similarity.
 Additionally, there have been attempts to identify conserved secondary structures in lncRNAs, though these studies have currently given way to conflicting results.
+Several of the most well studied lncRNA have indicated conservation of structure within the functional domains of lncRNA, with lack of sequence similarity across species.

 Functions

-Despite accumulating evidence that the majority of long noncoding RNAs in mammals are likely to be functional, only a relatively small proportion has been demonstrated to be biologically relevant.
+Some groups have claimed that the majority of long noncoding RNAs in mammals are likely to be functional, but other groups have claimed the opposite.
+This is an active area of research.

 Some lncRNAs have been functionally annotated in LncRNAdb (a database of literature described lncRNAs), with the majority of these being described in humans.
-The functions of other lncRNAs with experimental evidences have been community-curated in LncRNAWiki (a wiki-based, publicly editable and open-content platform for community curation of human lncRNAs) in respect of the functional mechanisms and disease associations, which can also be accessed in LncBook.
-According to the curation of functional mechanisms of lncRNAs based on the literatures, lncRNAs are extensively reported to be involved in transcriptional regulation.
+Over 2600 human lncRNAs with experimental evidences have been community-curated in LncRNAWiki (a wiki-based, publicly editable and open-content platform for community curation of human lncRNAs).
+According to the curation of functional mechanisms of lncRNAs based on the literatures, lncRNAs are extensively reported to be involved in ceRNA regulation, transcriptional regulation, and epigenetic regulation.
 A further large-scale sequencing study provides evidence that many transcripts thought to be lncRNAs may, in fact, be translated into proteins.